 Did you know Dr. Seuss was an avalanche consultant?
 His gas exploders are installed at the Grands Montets in Argentiere.
 Cathy is waiting for them to belch some avalanche retardant.

-The Alaska Range could use some hazard-roping like this.
+The Alaska Range could use some hazard mitigation like this.

 Side-slipping 150-meters of 50-degrees above rocks on the Col du Belvedere in the Aiguille Rouges.